-It’s never a good idea to feed rib bones to your dog.
+It’s never a good idea to feed rib bones to your dog, unless they happen to be from a rather large animal.
 These are bones that are small, brittle, and liable to break into very sharp fragments.
 They can do a lot of damage to the teeth, gums, and jaws of your dog.
 They can also cause internal puncture wounds that can damage your dog’s digestive system.
 They are even worse cooked than raw.

 What Should You Do if Your Dog Eats Rib Bones?

 If you find that your dog has managed to eat rib bones, you should watch them very closely for the next 24 to 48 hours.
 This will be about the length of time that it will take for them to digest these bones.
 If they seem to have any kind of trouble, get them to a vet.
 This is all the more true if they choke or start to bleed.